parrot/misc/timeline.md

 * Effort required: moderate
 * Relative priority: moderate

-We need to convert our GC to be precise.
+We should look into a precise GC.
 We have some good ideas floating around for how to do that, and implementation of the code won't be hard.
 What will be challenging is tracking down places where PMCs are used on the stack and converting those to use a new API/macro to be anchored.
-This could have a positive impact on performance and will help make things more thread-safe when we get to tasks that require that.
+This could have a positive impact on performance.
+The drawback: More memory needed, a mandatory prefix ptr for all allocated pointers.
+Add volatile to all local variables, no nested calls allowed returning PMC/STRING, or add register flushing code as in the Boehm-Weiser GC.

 * Upgrade effort for HLLs: minor (fixes to C code)
-* Benefits for HLLs: Better GC performance
+* Benefits for HLLs: Safer GC.
+Maybe worse, maybe better performance
-* Benefit to Rakudo: Better performance
+* Benefit to Rakudo: Safer GC.
+Maybe worse, maybe better performance
 * Rakudo priority: high if it results in performance improvements, low otherwise

 ### Packfiles: Rewrite packfile loading